k0rdent-oot/oot/NUTANIX.md

 ### Option 1: Global Credentials (Recommended)

-Create a global credential secret that will be used by all clusters:
+Create a global credential secret that will be used by all clusters.
+This is auto-injected by CAPX:

 ```bash
 kubectl apply -f - <<EOF